noahehall/nodeproto/README.md

   - `pnpm exec ultra --list` see package scripts
   - `pnpm exec ultra --monitor` monitor node processes in real time
     - i generally just keep this running in a second terminal
-- easy to forget syntax of pnpm
+- easy to forget syntax of pnpm (TODO: move this to theBookOfNoah)
   - `pnpm add PKG`
     - @nodeproto/PKG add an internal pkg to another pkg
     - ./somedir/or/somefile.tar (a dir or file)